yk-tanigawa/yk-tanigawa.github.io/_posts/2024-11-01-academic-job-market.md

 ---

-I'm in the **academic job market** in the 2024/25 cycle.
-Please reach out if you see a potential alignment.
+Yosuke was in the academic job market in the 2024/25 cycle.
+I am grateful for the support I received during the critical time of transition.

 ## Research interests